Frs2304/iChat-App/README.md

     Join a chat room or create a new one
     Start messaging with other users in real-time
     Send a message: Once you've joined a chat room, type your message in the input field at the bottom of the screen and press enter to send it.
-    Receive messages: As other users in the chat room send messages, you will see them appear in real time on your screen.
+    Receive messages: As other users in the chat room send messages, you will see them appear in real-time on your screen.

 ## Technologies
     React.js: A JavaScript library for building user interfaces